georgia-tech-db/evadb/api-docs/source/reference/evaql/load.rst

 .. code:: mysql

    LOAD FILE 'test_video.mp4' INTO MyVideo;

+   --- Alternate syntax that explicitly specifies format LOAD FILE 'dummy.avi' INTO MyVideo WITH FORMAT VIDEO;

 -  **test_video.mp4** is the location of the video file in the filesystem on the client.
 -  **MyVideo** is the name of the table in EVA where this video is loaded.
 Subsequent queries over the video must refer to this table name.